 Location: Taiohae Bay, Nuka Hiva, Marquesas, French Polynesia

-As everyday here in Nuka Hiva, the locals start their days early as the sun is up usually by 5:30!
-Most of the crew on Argo has been waking up by 6:30 to have a little bit of alone time, either studying for a test, contacting family members at home, or just reading a good book on deck.
-This morning started a little earlier for Christian and myself as we went to the local fresh food market for a last minute top up of fruits and veggies!
-As today was supposed to be the student led day, including a 25 nautical mile passage, I took a step back as skipper and Patino, today’s bosun ( head deckhand ) took charge of the crew.
-They readied Argo to sail and as we got the engine going and began to hull up the anchor we had a slight hiccup with the hydraulics, which if you are ever around boats you will understand this is totally normal!
-Sam and Kris spent about an hour in the engine room making some loud noises and coming out fully like grease monkeys, but the hydraulics were back online.
-Yet, because of this slight delay we were not able to head to Ua-Pou, as we would arrive after sunset.
-The students welcomed this with another day ashore to do some last minute hiking, eating crepes, or buying a few more cokes and candy bars.
+As every day here in Nuka Hiva, the locals start their days early as the sun is up, usually by 5:30!
+Most of the crew on Argo has been waking up by 6:30 to have a little bit of alone time, either studying for a test, contacting family members at home, or just reading a good book on the deck.
+This morning started a little earlier for Christian and me as we went to the local fresh food market for a last-minute top-up of fruits and veggies!
+As today was supposed to be the student-led day, including a 25 nautical mile passage, I took a step back as skipper, and Patino, today’s bosun ( head deckhand ), took charge of the crew.
+They readied Argo to sail, and as we got the engine going and began to hull up the anchor, we had a slight hiccup with the hydraulics, which, if you are ever around boats, you will understand this is totally normal!
+Sam and Kris spent about an hour in the engine room, making some loud noises and coming out fully like grease monkeys, but the hydraulics were back online.
+Yet, because of this slight delay, we were not able to head to Ua-Pou, as we would arrive after sunset.
+The students welcomed this with another day ashore to do some last-minute hiking, eat crepes or buy a few more cokes and candy bars.
 About half the crew decided to stay on Argo for the afternoon and help out with some boat projects.
-Although, as usual it is not all work here, we played a couple rounds of banana grams and had a mid afternoon dinghy run to get ice cream and crepes for everyone!
+Although, as usual, it is not all work here, we played a couple of rounds of banana grams and had a mid-afternoon dinghy run to get ice cream and crepes for everyone!
 Ordering 13 cups of soft serve vanilla and pineapple mix can get you some crazy looks.
-We ate like kings today from our three chefs, Sophie, Anna and Leah.
-We even had a dessert on a non-birthday night, which is always a great surprise.
+We ate like kings today from our three chefs, Sophie, Anna, and Leah.
+We even had dessert on a non-birthday night, which is always a great surprise.
 Anna decorated the homemade carrot cake with a diagram the PSCT students need to know for tonight’s meteorology exam.
-Good luck to all of the students taking their exam, after today they will only have two more tests until their theory is complete!
-As classes and destinations are dwindling the crew is going to live up these last 17 days and truly enjoy every moment!
+Good luck to all of the students taking their exams; after today, they will only have two more tests until their theory is complete!
+As classes and destinations are dwindling, the crew is going to live up to these last 17 days and truly enjoy every moment!